 We have experience handling all types of truck accidents that arise due to any cause, including the following:

 - Impaired driving, including drunk driving and misuse of legal medications

 - Following too closely and having to brake suddenly

 - Accidents on wet, snow-covered or icy roads

 - Failure to reduce speed for a curve in the road or an obstacle

 - Brake malfunctions and other issues related to improper maintenance

 When you hire our firm, we will identify all negligent parties and seek full compensation on your behalf, including medical care, lost wages, property damage and future care.

-Call our Long Island personal injury law firm at 866-878-6774 or email us and we will respond immediately.
-Our Long Island trucking accident attorneys offer a free consultation, including home and hospital visits.
+Contact our Long Island personal injury law firm at 866-878-6774 or email us and we will respond immediately.
+Our Long Island trucking accident attorneys offer free consultations, including home and hospital visits.